-This November 8th, the Symposium will be hosted in a hybrid format—with options to participate online or in person—to be sensitive to participant circumstances without forfeiting the high quality for which the event is known.
-Safety is our primary concern, and we are committed to hosting a meaningful and engaging experience, whether participants choose to join remotely or in person in the Washington DC metropolitan area.
+This November 8th, the Symposium will be hosted in a virtual format to be sensitive to participant circumstances without forfeiting the high quality for which the event is known.
+Safety is our primary concern, and we are committed to hosting a meaningful and engaging experience online.

 Recommended reading for any professional in philanthropy, Cross-Border Giving features 17 expert authors and covers a multitude of topics including: ethical grantmaking, the closing space for civil society, equivalency determination & expenditure responsibility, preparing for an audit, and many more.
 Now available in eBook format!